Renew a street trading consent

 How do I apply?

 Before applying you’ll need to complete the following steps.
-At the final step you’ll be able to submit your application to transfer the Street Trading Consent.
+At the final step you’ll be able to apply to renew your Street Trading Consent.

-The applicant must obtain a basic disclosure.
+The applicant and all their Assistants must obtain a basic disclosure.
 Request a basic DBS check - GOV.UK

 Step 2: Proof of right to work